MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

 ---
 title: Collaboration controls for Microsoft Teams
 author: surbhigupta
-description: The solutions that make up Collaboration Controls allow makers to build applications that integrate with Microsoft 365 services like Planner, Bookings, and Outlook. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual
+description: The solutions that make up Collaboration controls allow makers to build applications that integrate with Microsoft 365 services like Planner, Bookings, and Outlook. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual